German Cockroach Elimination in NYC

 • Prevent rebound

-In high-density housing, elimination requires verification.
+In high-density housing, control requires verification.

 Long-Term Suppression & Reintroduction Protection